TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 In the early days, every extension baked it own bread when it came to file locations of PHP classes, public web resources and templates.

-With the rise of Extbase, a generally accepted structure for file locations inside extensions has been established.
+With the rise of `Extbase`:pn:, a generally accepted structure for file locations inside extensions has been established.
 If extension authors stick to this, the system helps in various ways.
 For instance, if putting PHP classes into the :file:`Classes/` folder and naming classes accordingly,